 Houses in Multiple Occupation (HMO) A house in multiple occupation is a property rented out by at least three people who are not from one "Household" but share facilities like a bathroom or kitchen.

-Purpose-Built Student Accommodation PBSA is housing built specifically for students to live in.
+Purpose-Built Student Accommodation Housing built specifically for students to live in.